jadecobra/python_tdd_exercises/source/functions/index.rst

 .. code-block:: python

-  function(     x    ) ->      y
+         f(     x    ) ->      y
   function(input_data) -> output_data

 the :ref:`function<what is a function?>` does something (the process) with ``input_data`` and gives me ``output_data`` as the result.

 functions_ are made with the def_ keyword in Python_, a name, parentheses and a colon at the end.
-The code that makes up in :ref:`function<what is a function?>` is indented to the right on the line after the colon
+The code that makes up the :ref:`function<what is a function?>` is indented to the right on the line after the colon.

 .. code-block:: python